Five Crowdfunding Sites for Artists and Art Organisations

-I just read that 90 percent of current art funding in the UK will be slashed by year 2020.
+I just read that 90 per cent of current art funding in the UK will be slashed by the year 2020.
 This would be a disaster and most art organisations – big and small – would find themselves in a really tight spot, if not already happening at this moment.
-In these days of austerity, art organisations should be more aggressive in their digital marketing efforts and if they don’t have enough funds to hire people for their digital team, they should transform their PR and Comms people to real digital gurus.
+In these days of austerity, art organisations should be more aggressive in their digital marketing efforts and if they don't have enough funds to hire people for their digital team, they should transform their PR and Comms people into real digital gurus.

-Started by a Wallstreet analyst who was into the arts, Indiegogo had been successful on helping fund creative projects particularly indie.
-This month, internet has been buzzing about Indie British Filmmaker David Sargant’s documentary Homeless London: their story which was funded through Indiegogo.
-One of the most popular campaigns at the moment is the ‘Let’s build a Goddamn Tesla Museum’ which has already garnered more than a million dollars and still amassing money as we speak.
+Started by a Wallstreet analyst who was into the arts, Indiegogo had been successful in helping fund creative projects, particularly indie.
+This month, the internet has been buzzing about Indie British Filmmaker David Sargant's documentary Homeless London: their story which was funded through Indiegogo.
+One of the most popular campaigns at the moment is the 'Let's build a Goddamn Tesla Museum' which has already garnered more than a million dollars and still amassing money as we speak.
 Indiegogo gets 9% of the overall amount you raised.
-Five percent of these you can get back if you reach your goal.
+Five per cent of these you can get back if you reach your goal.

 Pleasefund.us focuses on creative projects so there's a real niche here for the arts.
 Users can support your pledge for as low as £1.
 So far it's a great platform for short filmmakers, youth dance groups and theatre companies – the list is enormous so it would also be a great way to browse, steal or improve on ideas.

-Crowdcube is more focussed on business finance but I don’t see any reason why art should not be part of their agenda.
-(It’s a business for God’s sakes!).
-I can see that art projects will slowly creep its way towards this crowdfunding platform especially if they can combine the art aspect with a business-related idea.
-So far Crowdcube has already raised more than 4 million pounds for 30 businesses with a potential of creating jobs.
-What’s interesting with Crowdcube is that it’s equity based and it has just been approved by the FSA (Financial Services Authority) which allows investors to become shareholders in the businesses they back up.
+Crowdcube is more focused on business finance but I don't see any reason why art should not be part of their agenda.
+(It's a business for God's sake!).
+I can see that art projects will slowly creep their way towards this crowdfunding platform especially if they can combine the art aspect with a business-related idea.
+So far [Crowdcube has already raised more than 4 million pounds for 30 businesses with the potential of creating jobs.
+What's interesting about Crowdcube is that it's equity-based and it has just been approved by the FSA (Financial Services Authority) which allows investors to become shareholders in the businesses they back up.